johnrsibert/JonzPandemic/index.md

 counties in the United states.

 The upper panel of each plot shows the number of new cases reported each day as vertical blue lines.
 The saw-tooth appearance of the vertical bars is smoothed by with an 7 day moving average shown as the heavy blue line marked "7da".
+The horizontal red lin in the per capita cases is 0.05 cases per 1000 people.
+Ths prevalence rate is a usefule reference for comparison with other counties.
+0.05 per 1000 is lower than than the per capita case count in 95% of all US counties.
 The middle panel of each plot is a similar presentation of the number of new deaths reported each day.
 The lower panel in each plot shows the trajectory of the ratio of fatalities to cases (or Case Fatality Ratio, CFR), often considered a rough measure of lethality.